Human rights abuses in Jammu and Kashmir: Massacres

 The Indian security forces are also accused of many massacres.
 Some of them include:

-Gawakadal massacre: On 21 January 1990, 51 civilians were killed by CRPF troopers during protests against earlier raids in which wanton arrests and molestation of women were conducted by CRPF troops.
+Gawakadal massacre: On 21 January 1990, at least 51 civilians were killed by CRPF troopers during protests against earlier raids in which wanton arrests and molestation of women were conducted by CRPF troops.

 Handwara massacre: On 25 January 1990, two BSF patrolling parties in Handwara indiscriminately fired at peaceful protesters and killed 25 people.
 Many people were injured.

-Zakoora and Tengpora massacre: Indian forces killed 33 protesters and injured 47 on 1 March 1990 at Zakoora Crossing and Tengpora Bypass Road in Srinagar.
+Zakoora and Tengpora massacre: Indian forces killed 47 protesters and injured hundreds on 1 March 1990 at Zakoora Crossing and Tengpora Bypass Road in Srinagar.
 The killers were not punished.

-Hawal massacre: At the funeral of Mirwaiz Muhammad Farooq on 21 May 1990 over 60 civilians were killed by paramilitary forces and hundreds injured in the indiscriminate firing on the funeral procession.
+Hawal massacre: At the funeral of Mirwaiz Muhammad Farooq on 21 May 1990, over 60 civilians were killed by paramilitary forces and hundreds injured in the indiscriminate firing on the funeral procession.

-Sopore massacre: On 6 January 1993 Indian troops killed 55 civilians in the town of Sopore and set fire to many homes and buildings.
+Sopore massacre: On 6 January 1993, Indian troops killed 55 civilians in the town of Sopore and set fire to many homes and buildings.

-Bijbehara Massacre: On 22 October 1993 the Indian Army killed 51 civilians during protests over the siege of the Hazratbal Mosque.
-25 of those killed were students None of the accused were punished.
+Bijbehara Massacre: On 22 October 1993, the Indian Army killed 51 civilians during protests over the siege of the Hazratbal Mosque.
+25 of those killed were students.
+None of the accused were punished.

-Kupwara massacre: On 27 January 1994 the Indian Army fired at and killed 27 civilians, mainly traders, in Kupwara district.
+Kupwara massacre: On 27 January 1994, the Indian Army fired at and killed 27 civilians, mainly traders, in Kupwara district.
 Survivors say that the soldiers carried out the massacre to punish people for observing shutdown on 26 January.